-The Arborist has reviewed the tree management plan and offered the following comment(s):
+The Arborist has reviewed the tree management plan and offered the following comments:

-Due to existing site conditions, the ACC Arborist recommends an approval of the requested waiver from 8-7-15(c), tree canopy cover, required for the C-G zoning district.
-However, the Arborist recommends that the conserved canopy waiver be worked through during the Plans Review process.
-The administrative waiver of tree conservation is an iterative process requiring dialogue between the ACC Planning Department and applicant to find a solution meeting code.

-ACC Arborist recommends that two conditions be placed on the tree management plan:
+- The arborist recommends that the conserved canopy waiver be worked out during plans review.
+The administrative waiver of tree conservation is an iterative process requiring dialogue between the ACC Planning Department and applicant to find a solution meeting code. - Project will be required to meet all requirements of the community tree management ordinance at time of plan review.